We arrived at another Monday. Before it leaves us, I would like to take a moment to reflect what happened today.

 I've booked my flights for admit days and I'm pretty excited.
 I've never been to Boston so I'm eager to explore the area.

 Well, it's essentially mid-March and besides a spot on a wait list (not one of the top 5, sadly) I've got nothing else to show for this application cycle.
 Despite my utter failure, I've been feeling optimistic (when I'm not feeling anxious and upset, so maybe like 1/4 optimistic, 3/4 freaked out?) about next year.
 With a better topic, possible publications and maybe even an NDSEG fellowship (very slim dream chance!), I could be a real contender at some top programs.
-It is up to me to get there, but it's technically possible.
+It is up to me to get there,

 It would appear that my dreams were indeed accurate!
 Dreamt about a rejection from Stanford and got rejected from Stanford....dreamt about an acceptance from HGSE and I just found out I was admitted into the HGSE TIE program!
 AHHHHH!